South African National Defence Force: South African Army

-The South African Army is the landward branch of the South African National Defence Force (SANDF), responsible for ground operations, border protection, and support to civil authorities.
-It consists of around 40,000 active personnel and over 12,000 reservists, organised into a structure of combat, combat support, and service support formations.
-The Army's primary missions include national defence, regional peacekeeping, disaster relief, and internal security assistance.
+The South African Army is the ground forces branch of the SANDF, responsible for national defence, landward operations, border safeguarding, regional peacekeeping missions, disaster relief, and support to civil authorities.
+It consists of around 40,000 active personnel and more than 12,000 reservists, making it the SANDF's largest branch.
+The service is headed by the Chief of the South African Army and is organised into several combat, combat support, and service support formations, including: